danielbush/hcard/README.md

   store for *test* and *development* environments, and a file for production.
 But it just seemed easier not to pick one given the openness of the requirements.

+* I initially started making the model promise-based but switched to callbacks.
+However `User.findUserById` is still promise-based.
+  I probably wouldn't mix the two normally.

 * Instead of a real store, I have a `FakeUser` class that acts as the User model with a "just good enough" memory store.
 This class